bcw222/chromium-website/site/updates/ua-reduction/index.md

 ## Updates

+February 18, 2022: Added information on the platforms for which User-Agent reduction is applicable, as well as links to resources.

 October 12, 2021: Information on using the Origin Trial with third-party embeds was add to the [blog post](https://developer.chrome.com/blog/user-agent-reduction-origin-trial/).